 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-If you have any questions about this Notice of Privacy Practices (this “Notice”), please contact our Privacy Office by calling 602-216-0022 or writing to Attn: Privacy Office, Ternian Insurance Group LLC, 7310 N. 16th Street, Suite 100, Phoenix AZ 85020.
+If you have any questions about this Notice of Privacy Practices (this “Notice”), please contact our Privacy Office by calling 602-216-0006 or writing to Attn: Privacy Office, Ternian Insurance Group LLC, 7310 N. 16th Street, Suite 165, Phoenix AZ 85020.

-This Notice of Privacy Practices describes the practices of Ternian Insurance Group LLC. and the following companies that are affiliated with Ternian Insurance Group LLC.: Alta Coterie Investments LLC and Ternian Technology Group LLC (collectively, “Ternian”).
+This Notice describes the practices of Ternian Insurance Group LLC and the following companies that are affiliated with Ternian Insurance Group LLC: Alta Coterie Investments LLC and Ternian Technology Group LLC (collectively, “Ternian”).
 All uses of “we”, “our”, “us”, and any like terms in this Notice shall refer to Ternian.

 We understand that medical information about you and your health is personal and we are committed to protecting that information.
 We create a record of your benefits, eligibility status and claims history.
 We need this record to provide you with quality health care services and to comply with certain legal requirements.
 Hospitals, physicians and other health care providers providing health care services to you may have different policies or notices regarding their uses and disclosures of your medical information.